Country Club Centre: History

 In 2001, Montgomery Ward, the last traditional department store anchor, shuttered its store as the chain went out of business.
 A full renovation of the shopping center occurred in 2002, to bring it and its look up to date, which included the opening of an Office Depot store (it would later relocate across Watt Avenue to Country Club Plaza in 2013, before shuttering altogether a few years later).
-Walmart opened in 2004 in the old Montgomery Ward, becoming the Sacramento area's only 2-level Walmart, complete with specialized escalators for shopping carts.
+Walmart opened in 2004 in the former Montgomery Ward building.

 In 2015, Country Club Centre was sold to San Diego investors Tourmaline Capital Management for $56 million.
 At that time, in addition to Walmart and Sam's Club, the shopping center was also anchored by Michaels and Anna's Linens.
 Anna's Linens was shuttered the same year when the chain filed for bankruptcy.

 In 2018, the shopping center lost two of its major anchors.
 Sam's Club shuttered its warehouse store on January 26 and Walmart shuttered its store on February 9.
 Michaels soon followed suit when their store relocated to the Howe 'Bout Arden shopping center about 3 mi away on Arden Way.
 This, in effect, left Country Club Centre anchorless for the first time in its history.

 On June 4, 2020, the center gained back an anchor store as the first Costco Business Center in the Sacramento area opened in the former Sam's Club.

-In 2021, the old 2-story Walmart/Montgomery Ward building was razed and part of it was rebuilt into a smaller single story anchor building.
-The newly built anchor spot is slated to become an Amazon Fresh store, but the opening of the store was put on hold after Amazon placed a hiatus on opening new stores to reevaluate the operations of its current stores.
-The other anchor spot is currently unbuilt and is unknown what will occupy the other new anchor spot.
+In 2021, the Walmart was demolished and part of it was rebuilt into a smaller single-story retail building.
+The newly built anchor spot was slated to become an Amazon Fresh store, but the opening of the store was put on hold at first after Amazon placed a hiatus on opening new stores to reevaluate the operations of its current stores.
+The future opening of the store was nullified when Amazon announced on January 27, 2026, that all Amazon Fresh stores and its smaller format Amazon Go stores would close.

-As of 2025, with the exception of Costco, the center is mostly vacant, including the aforementioned anchors.
-Fast food restaurant chain Raising Cane's opened May 8, 2023, in front of the unopened Amazon Fresh store.
-Other notable tenants include The UPS Store, Wells Fargo, and Wingstop.
-The last holdout from its original opening in the 1950s was a See's Candies shop, despite the shopping center's ups-and-downs in the past several decades.
+As of 2026, with the exception of Costco, the center is mostly vacant, including the aforementioned anchors.
 The store was shuttered in July 2024.